johnshearing/PrivateKeyVault/README.md

 Finally, I know of one attack on a trezor that captures the private key by reading spikes in the ac power as calculations are performed which use the key.
 For all these reasons, I think it would be a good idea to provide extra space for the AC power supply in the tamper resistant case to mitigate these attack vectors.
 I could justify making a vesion with a bigger case if people wanted to use a larger screen and a larger keyboard.
 I might also make space for the hub and adaptors required for cloning the SD cards.

+The keyboard might also be a central point of attack because the currently used board fits so nicely in the case.
+My concern is if someone inserts a hardware keylogger during manufacture or when the device is shipped.
+I am wondering if a we can make our own keyboard using the laser cutter.
+This way as people make their own devices they will be sourcing materials from various locations which will decentralize the manufacture of the keyboard.

+One also has to be concerned that the pi, camera, and touch screen has not been tampered with during manufacture or shipping.

 Even though there is a touch screen, I wonder if it would also be a good idea to provide a space in the secure case for a mouse.
 My reasons are the same as given above.

 Consider the Raspberry Pi Module 3 for it's smaller size in future builds.

+Strongly consider using the PiJuice in a future build.

 #### OS Software Items To Add Next Time